macdevopsyvr/macdevopsyvr.github.io/index.md

 #### Pricing: _$125.00_

 Join your peers at the inaugural one day MacDevOps conference in beautiful Vancouver, BC.
 Light breakfast, lunch and refreshments are included in registration fee.

 #### Accommodations

 A guest room block has been reserved at The Delta Vancouver Suites (across the street from SFU Harbour Centre).

-Use the code: MacDevOps
+Use discount code: _MacDevOps_

 Call for Reservations:

 * 1-604-689-8188
 * 1-888-663-8811 (toll-free)